getindata/terraform-snowflake-schema/README.md

 ---

-Terraform module for Snowflake Schema management.
+Terraform module for Snowflake schema management.

-* Creates Snowflake Schema
+* Creates Snowflake schema
-* Can create custom Snowflake Roles with role-to-role, role-to-user assignments
+* Can create custom Snowflake roles with role-to-role, role-to-user assignments
 * Can create a set of default roles to simplify access management:
   * `READONLY` - granted select on all (and future) tables and views and usage on some objects in the schema
   * `READWRITE` - granted write type grants on tables and stages.
 Additionally, allows calling procedures and tasks in the schema.